Who we are:

 Through the unique combination of these three healing modalities restrictions anywhere in the body from the energetic and fascial layers to the organ level can be detected and removed.
 Removing these blockages helps the body to move as optimally as possible thereby affecting total health in a positive way — not only physically — but mentally and emotionally as well.

 We also employ and continue to study evidence-based herbal and nutritional medicine; and we find that by integrating botanicals and nutrients with the other three modalities above we are able to reinforce, support and enhance the process whereby the individual achieves optimal health.

 We are both practitioners of Donald Yance’s Eclectic Triphasic Medical System (ETMS).
 In the words of Donald Yance: “To enhance response rather than dictate functionality is a fundamental core concept of the Eclectic Triphasic Medical System.
 The ETMS emphasizes the practice of “healthy medicine”, which is aimed at the root source of ill-health, with the primary focus being to bring about harmony and balance throughout the body.
 When approaching a disease. . . it is important to formulate a balanced protocol that addresses both the characteristics of the disease as well as the energetic weaknesses of the individual.”

 We love to sing together.
 We love to cook— and we have a very healthy and nutritionally based approach to food.
 John and I enjoy researching, writing articles and giving talks on health and healing.
-We both enjoy zumba, cycling, yoga and walking.
-We are both licensed acupuncturists and have been in practice for nineteen years.
+We both enjoy zumba, exercising at the gym, doing yoga and walking.
+We are both licensed acupuncturists and have been in practice for twenty one years.

 We are located at 4501 Valley Forge Rd., Durham, NC 27705.
 You may email us at firstname.lastname@example.org or phone us at (919) 309-7753 if you have any questions or would like to make an appointment.